How to Cook Frozen Steaks

 WHILE THE STEAKS COOK This is such a relaxed technique for cooking steaks!
 There's plenty of time to prep some vegetables, make a salad, set the table or you know, just sip a glass of wine while the oven does all the work.

 SKILLET VEGETABLES, BACK to the STOVE Move the cooked steaks onto warm plates, cover with foil to keep warm.
-Drop vegetables into the buttery, salty, steaky juices in the hot skillet and quickly sauté on the stovetop at high temperature until just done and still quite crisp.
+Drop the vegetables into the buttery, salty, steaky juices in the hot skillet and quickly sauté on the stovetop at high temperature until just done and still quite crisp.

 ALANNA's TIPS If you like, prep the frozen steaks just a little: slice off obvious fat and whack the frozen surface with the knife blade, roughing it up a bit.
 Why "season" the skillet instead of the meat itself?
 Because the spices don't adhere well to frozen meat.
 Word to the wise.
 This technique works best for one or two steaks, you want to avoid crowding the meat in the skillet.
 With two steaks, be sure to check each one for doneness, one can take longer than the other.
 Because Frozen Steaks are cooked at low temperature, the cooking is slow and even.
 No need for a rest period!

-~ more beef recipes ~
+~ main dish recipes ~

 Shop Your Pantry First